project-chip/connectedhomeip/docs/guides/arm_virtual_hardware_ble-wifi-commissioning.md

 # Use Arm Virtual Hardware to commission a Matter device over Bluetooth and control over Wi-Fi

-To learn about Arm Virtual Hardware(AVH) and using it to start development with the Matter stack, refer to the blog published [here](https://community.arm.com/arm-community-blogs/b/internet-of-things-blog/posts/getting-started-with-matter-using-arm-virtual-hardware)
+In this guide, we will demonstrate how to commission a Matter device over Bluetooth and control it over Wi-Fi, all using [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware).

-In this guide, we will demonstrate how to commission a Matter device over Bluetooth and control it over Wi-Fi, all using Arm Virtual Hardware.
+To learn about Arm Virtual Hardware(AVH) and start using it for development with the Matter stack, refer to the blog published [here](https://community.arm.com/arm-community-blogs/b/internet-of-things-blog/posts/getting-started-with-matter-using-arm-virtual-hardware).

 ## Pre-requisites